Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 With these caveats and criticisms in mind, it is still worth exploring the idea of contracts as computer programs.

 ---

+## Smart Contract Objectives

+* Retain all the value of traditional governmental contracts
+  * Can trust strangers promises
+  * Can coordinate with little risk
+  * etc.
+* Remove the need for a powerful government

+* Remove ambiguity about what contracts are enforceable
+* Make writing and understanding contracts more approachable
+* Make contract execution and enforcement more efficient

+Notes:
+Okay, so these are the goals of a smart contract.
+We basically want to keep all the good stuff that contracts brought us, but then of course make them better by not making the government the central point of enforcement.
+We want to know, without a doubt that the contracts will be enforced.
+We want them to be approachable, legibility wise, and we want them to be efficient.
+And really quickly, before I dive into the expression and enforcement part of smart contracts, I really quickly want us to review:
+So we started all the way back at simple primitive trade.
+To personal trust.
+To rational trust - which allowed us to get money and credit and all this other stuff.
+Contracts were the golden child - those promises allowed us to really scale and achieve some incredible coordination.
+And now, we're going make the next iteration in this long, rich history of how to coordinate: which is the smart contract.

 # Expression and Enforcement